 Richard Tucker Music Foundation Gala

-NYChoral has appeared at the annual Richard Tucker Music Foundation Gala since 1993, with many of the performances broadcast on PBS.
-Dubbed the “Heisman Trophy of Opera,” the Tucker Award is conferred annually on an American singer who has reached a high level of artistic achievement and who is on the threshold of a major international career.
-The 2016 winner is soprano Tamara Wilson.
-NYChoral has been privileged to perform at the Gala with many of the brightest stars of the opera world including Reneé Fleming, Stephanie Blythe, Stephen Costello, Joyce DiDonato, Isabelle Leonard and many more.
+NYCHORAL has appeared at the Richard Tucker Music Foundation Gala annually since 1993, with many of the performances broadcast on PBS.
+The Tucker Award is conferred annually on an American singer who has reached a high level of artistic achievement and who is on the threshold of a major international career.
+This year we join 2017 Richard Tucker Award winner Nadine Sierra.
+At only 28 years old she has already appeared at the Metropolitan Opera, La Scala, Paris Opera, Berlin Staatsoper and Zürich Opera, as well as the Tanglewood and Mostly Mozart festivals.
+NYCHORAL is honored to have performed at the Gala with many of the brightest stars of the opera world including Reneé Fleming, Stephanie Blythe, Stephen Costello, Joyce DiDonato, Isabelle Leonard, Angela Meade, Michael Fabiano, Jamie Barton and many more.

 David Hayes, Conductor